PillowD/autohotkey/README.md

 # autohotkey
 Autohotkey .ahk v2 simple code examples
+;  simple code examples that work the first time
+;  no library includes (nothing wrong with them, but it's something else to read) ;  read the comments

 v2_A_Cursor ;   Report cursor type when you click the mouse working code